jim-parry/jlp-cms/PULL_REQUEST_TEMPLATE.md

 - If the PR solves an issue, reference it with a suitable verb and the issue number (e.g. fixes <hash>12345
 - Unsolicited PRs will be considered, but there is no guarantee of acceptance
+- Pull requests should be from a feature branch in the contributor's fork of the repository to the develop branch of the project repository